-Best Management Practices (BMPs) to prevent the introduction of new threatening species to a fragile ecosystem, a set of protocols was created by PMNM to be utilized in order to sustain long-term field camp.
+There are a set of protocols–called Best Management Practices (BMPs) –to prevent the introduction of new threatening species to a fragile ecosystem.
+It was created by PMNM to mitigate impacts and sustain long-term field camps.

 – Prevention is better than cure: preventing colonization is more effective and cheaper than management measures after invasives have become established.
 Border control and strict abatement measures must be the first line of defense.